idatt2106-2025-07/krisefikser-backend/README.md

 ```

 ## Prerequisites
-- Docker desktop installed and running
+- Docker installed and running
 - Env file with necessary environment variables (see .env.example)

 ## How to run
 NB! first run might take some time (3-5 minutes)
-Ensure that Docker desktop is running
+Ensure that Docker is running
 ```
 cd krisefikser-backend
 docker-compose up --build